 Step 1: Remove Labels (optional)

 To start, you might want to remove the labels off of the bottles.
 Soak the bottles in hot soapy water and remove the labels by peeling them off.
 Scrape away any residue using a knife or razor blade.
-Don't waste your time getting carried away with removing every single bit of residue, because they bottle might not cut properly (we'll get to that later).
-The idea here is just to remove enough of the label that you can score around where you want to cut; you can always go back and remove the rest of the label later after cutting the bottle.
+Don't waste your time getting carried away with removing every single bit of residue, because the bottle might not cut properly (we'll get to that later).
+The idea here is just to remove enough of the label that you can score around where you want to cut — you can always go back and remove the rest of the label later, after cutting the bottle.

 Alternatively, you might consider leaving the labels on and cutting above the label.
-I was giving these as gifts, so I used my friends' favorite beer for each of the bottles and left the labels on.
+I was giving these as gifts, so I used my friends' favorite beer and left the labels on.

 Step 2: Score the Bottle